manimaran-portfolio/manimaran-portfolio.github.io/README.md

 ## Infosys - CitiBank Client, Chennai India - Technology Engineer
 DECEMBER 2015 - SEPTEMBER  2019
-- Implemented shell and Python scripts, leading to an impressive 80% reduction in data loading time for the big data team.
+- Implemented shell and Python scripts, leading to an impressive 80% reduction in data cleansing time for the payment insights project.
 - Developed various tools and automation solutions using Python and shell scripting, contributing to the efficiency of the Citi-digitization project.
 - Gained hands-on experience in the Hadoop ecosystem, optimizing the big data ETL process by 40% through effective performance tuning methods.
 - Engineered a robust regression framework leveraging Python, automating data validations across multiple project layers.